mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

         mv nietzsche.txt nietzsche_large.txt
         head -800 nietzsche_large.txt > nietzsche.txt
         popd

+The next time you run the example, the Keras example data loading utilities will notice a local copy and even though the file now is much smaller, the data loading utilities will not download a new copy.

 When I start training a new Deep Learning model I like to monitor system resources using the **top** command line activity, watching for page faults when training on a CPU which might indicate that I am trying to train too large of a model for my system memory.
 If you are using CUDA and a GPU then use the CUDA command line utilities for monitoring the state of the GPU utilization.
 It is beyond the scope of this introductory tutorial, but the tool [TensorBoard](https://www.tensorflow.org/tensorboard/) is very useful for monitoring the state of model training.